tuck1s/thetucks-com/content/post/janome-memory-craft-6000/index.md

 The large heatsink covered in white silicone grease couples to the substantial cast body, providing additional heat dissipation.
 Two large 24-pin custom devices provide the signals for the stepper motors.

-It's an interesting board, comprising classic 40-pin DIL microcontroller and 74LS logic parts (some proprietary).
+It's an interesting board, comprising classic 40-pin DIL microcontroller and 74LS logic parts.
 The larger chips will most likely be the CPU, I/O, ROM and RAM.
-These are labelled Janome.
-They may be custom parts; at least the ROM looks like it is a factory-programmed device, not an EPROM.
+Some are labelled Janome, and may be custom parts; the ROM looks like it is a factory-programmed device, not an EPROM.

 I proceeded cautiously here as it was not clear whether some of the board would be carrying mains voltage.
 It turns out Board B is powered by the transformer (hidden inside the machine body), via a 4-pin connector at the top right, from two separate secondaries.

 * Pins 2 and 3 (inner): secondary S1, measured 13v AC RMS (blue wires)
 * Pins 1 and 4 (outer): secondary S2, measured 29v AC RMS (purple wires)

-The other secondary enters on pins 2 and 3 measuring 16v rms.
-This passes through the packaged full-wave rectifier (an S4VB) to cap C10, 3300u, 25v.
-This side is working; it then passes through a regulator IC11 3052P which drops it down to 5v for the logic.

 ![](img/IMG_6894.jpeg)

 After cleaning off the white silicone grease, we can see the underside of the board.
 Those hybrid circuits are huge.
 I couldn't find an exact data-sheet for them, but [this](https://www.alldatasheet.com/datasheet-pdf/pdf/119497/SANKEN/SI-7200E.html) looks similar; this family of devices can handle high supply voltages and high motor currents.
-Replacing those would be tricky to source (due to being long out of production) and expensive, if they were even available at all.
+Replacing those would be tricky to source due to being long out of production, and expensive - if they were even available at all.

 ![](img/IMG_6898.jpeg)